Individual Counselling Gold Coast

 Chronic stress causes frustration, agitated nerves, anger and muddled thinking.
 When the nervous system is constantly on edge, the adrenals produce cortisol with very few triggers.
 Our ability to handle stress can reduce over time.
 In fact, high cortisol will deplete serotonin - which helps with concentration and the ability to cope with stress.
 On a long term basis, low serotonin can lead to both anxiety and depression.

-2. Couples Counselling
+2. Couples Counselling/ Relationship Counselling

 3. Anger Management